Design’s star has been shining more brightly lately.

 My past teaching, training and mentoring experiences include:

 A design leader is only as good as the team.
 And tapping into what will help individuals grow is often key to this.
 As a leader to creative teams, I’ve coached many aspiring and junior designers.
 Often this translated into hands-on training in design and user research methodologies, supporting them with resources, and encouraging their development.

 Designing Courses + Exercises

 I’ve created graduate-level courses to teach human-centered design fundamentals; storytelling; empathy; prototyping; qualitative research; and design thinking.
 I’ve also weighed in on–and gotten my hands dirty–retooling existing design, digital media and HCI courses to incorporate aspects of interaction design, agile methodology, and improv.
-More informally, I’ve mentored teams of students for their project-based work.
+More informally, I’ve mentored teams of students for their industry projects, including Capstone projects.

 Facilitating Workshops + Speaking Engagements